-When you are looking for the best range shooting glasses, hunting shooting glasses, or tactical shooting glasses you want to ensure that these three environments are taken into consideration.
+When you are looking for the best safety shooting glasses, hunting shooting glasses, or tactical shooting glasses you want to ensure that these three environments are taken into consideration.
 You will be looking for safety features first and foremost on range shooting glasses.
 With hunting shooting glasses, you also want to look at range-specific features but it is more important that they are lightweight and comfortable for your comfort.
 Tactical shooting glasses should focus on range-specific features as well as durability, fogging control, and light transmission control.

 1) What to Look For When Purchasing Shooting Glasses

 The range safety requirements of the Occupational Safety & Health Administration (OSHA) state that eye protection must be worn by shooters on a range during live-fire exercises if there is a risk of exposure to flying lead particles.
 And range shooting glasses are tested to ensure they protect you against thermal, impact, and chemical exposure.
 There are also safety requirements for hunters when hunting game animals or large varmints.

 2) The Benefits of Wearing Shooting Glasses

 There are many benefits to wearing range safety glasses while at the range, which include seeing better with range-dimming, glare reduction, polarized lenses that reduce haze, and increase contrast in low light conditions which helps see your target clearer.
 Also, range shooting glasses often block side glints or reflections from range equipment that can be distracting when shooting so you can focus on your target clearly with range shooting glasses.
 And range shooting glasses offer protection in case of a ricochet occurring even if it is from a non-range gun.